Imperial-MATH50003/MATH50003NumericalAnalysis2021-22/README.md

 2. Fourier series: we discuss Fourier series and their usage in numerical computations via the fast Fourier transform.
-5. Orthogonal Polynomials: we discuss orthogonal polynomials—polynomials orthogonal with respect to a proscribed weight—and their usage in numerical computations.
+5. Orthogonal Polynomials: we discuss orthogonal polynomials—polynomials orthogonal with respect to a prescribed weight—and their usage in numerical computations.
 6. Integration: we discuss ways to approximate integrals, both definite and indefinite, using orthogonal polynomials and interpolation.

 ## Assessment